What do Aborigines Eat?

 The grub looks like a white large worm.
 It is a larvae of a moth.
 The adult lays eggs near the wichetty bush, which is a type of wattle tree.
 When they come out of the eggs, the grubs get into the roots of the tree and feed on them.

-There is plenty of food in areas along the coasts.
+There is plenty of food in coastal areas.
 Seafood and fish formed part of the diet of the groups living there.

 But, for those living in remote areas inland, finding food was a hard daily task.